skirienkopanea/diet/README.md

 ### Other
 Does not contain extra fields but allows you to initialise a new food object.

 The methods of the classes are mostly getters, setters, equals, to string, simple totals calculations, and input validations.
-Needless to say, class atributes are almost always private and the methods public (few are static, which regard the whole class rather than a specific object).
+Needless to say, class atributes are almost always private and the methods public (some are static, which regard the whole class rather than a specific object).
 * The app allows you to see, add, edit and remove athletes from a csv file.
 * Same operations for diet plans, meals, and foods.